maikmerten/bbb-downloader/README.md

 # bbb-downloader
 A Java-application to download presentations recorded in BigBlueButton.
 The tool creates ZIP-archives that contain all necessary files to host the downloaded recordings outside of BigBlueButton.

-Note: UI is currently in German only, still needs i18n.

 ## Notice on licensing